List of Suits characters: Esther Litt

 Esther Litt-Edelstein, played by Amy Acker, is Louis' sister who first appears in season 5.
 Louis convinces Harvey to represent her in her divorce negotiations.
 After the divorce is settled, she also sleeps with him.
 She later approaches Harvey again with a case but he dismisses her and convinces her to go to Louis.
 She also asks Harvey out for dinner after that but he refuses, causing her to become evidently upset which ticks off Louis, leading him to figure out they slept together.
-It's revealed in season 9 that she was sexually abused by her boss at the firm where she previously worked.
+It is revealed in season 9 that she was sexually abused by her boss at the firm where she previously worked.
 When that firm is set to merge with her current employer, she is reluctant to come forward about the abuse now that she is married and has a daughter.
 Samantha, who suffered similar abuse in the past, convinces Esther to speak up.

-Dr. Paula Agard
+Doctor Paula Agard

-Dr. Paula Agard, played by Christina Cole, is Harvey's therapist whom he visits after he starts having panic attacks as a consequence of Donna leaving him to work for Louis in season 5.
+Doctor Paula Agard, played by Christina Cole, is Harvey's therapist whom he visits after he starts having panic attacks as a consequence of Donna leaving him to work for Louis in season 5.
 After some struggle, Harvey opens up to her about his mother and his other issues.
 He sees her throughout seasons 5 and 6.
 In season 7, he asks her out for a date, no longer being her patient.
 They begin a relationship but it comes to an end when she makes him choose between their relationship and working with Donna.

 Tara Messer

 Tara Messer, played by Carly Pope, is an architect who is appointed to renovate the firm in season 6.
-She gets romantically involved with Louis while still in a relationship.
+She gets romantically involved with Louis while still in a relationship with another man, Joshua, who lives across the country in Los Angeles.
 She ends her relationship and is briefly engaged to Louis.
+She then discovers that she is pregnant however the father is Joshua her previous partner, however Louis agrees to raise the child as his own.
 After Louis shares Mike's secret with her, she later leaves him because of the way he treated her when telling her about it.